What to see and do in Mendoza: tourism, wine, and nature

 Relaxation on the Mendoza River

-If you decide to do this activity with Río Aventura, you need to keep in mind one important detail: It's located 7 km past Potrerillos.
-So, if you're traveling independently, without a car, it's best to take the bus to Las Cuevas and ask the driver to let you know when to get off.
-Otherwise, you can walk or take a taxi from Potrerillos (but the price isn't cheap).
+Note: If you decide to do this activity with Río Aventura, keep in mind an important fact.
+It's located 7 km past Potrerillos (view on map).
+This means that if you're traveling on your own, without a car, it's best to take the bus to Las Cuevas and ask the driver to let you know when to get off.
+Otherwise, from Potrerillos you can walk or take a taxi (but the price isn't cheap).

 Cacheuta Hot Springs

-To get there, you can book a tour, drive, or take the Andesmar bus that ends in Potrerillos.
+To get there, you can book an organized tour, drive your own car, or take the Andesmar bus, which ends in Potrerillos, from where you can easily access the hot springs.

-They can Book the Cacheuta Hot Springs excursion from this link from the company Civitatis.
+You can hire the Cacheuta Hot Springs excursion from this link of the company Civitatis.

 Stroll through San Martín Park